rostools/prodigenr/cran-comments.md

-## Resubmission
+## Hotfix
-This is a resubmission.
-In this version I have:

-* Fixed the LICENSE file to be the CRAN template for MIT.
+There was a minor bug preventing certain files from being created.
+This release fixes that.

 ## Test environments
-* local ubuntu 12.04 install, R 3.2.5
+* local ubuntu 14.04.3 install, R 3.3.0
-* OS X (on travis-ci and on a labmates Mac), R 3.2.5
+* OS X (on travis-ci and on a labmates Mac), R 3.3.0
-* win-builder (devel and release) as well as lab's Win 7 install
+* win-builder (devel and release) as well as lab's Win 7 and Win 10 install

 ## R CMD check results

-On local install and travis-ci there were no ERRORs, WARNINGs, or NOTEs.
+There were no ERRORs, WARNINGs, or NOTEs.

-On win-builder there was one NOTE that as far as I can tell relate to the package being a new submission.

 ## Reverse dependencies

-This is a new release, so there are no reverse dependencies.
+There are no reverse dependencies.